WS-JSNA/ws-jsna-netlify/_reports/ssna-substance-abuse.md

 The government’s 2012 Alcohol Strategy similarly plans to crackdown on the UK’s ‘binge drinking’ culture, cut alcohol-fuelled violence and disorder and reduce the number of people drinking to damaging levels.

-The 2014 Drugs and Alcohol needs assessment was externally commissioned by WSCC and focuses on the diverse needs of West Sussex communities and considers the changing trends and market forces related to alcohol and substance misuse.
+The 2014 Drugs and Alcohol Needs Assessment was externally commissioned by WSCC and focuses on the diverse needs of West Sussex communities and considers the changing trends and market forces related to alcohol and substance misuse.
 It was designed to reflect proposals to restructure the current adult treatment model i.e. to streamline pathways into a more person-centric treatment and support provision across specific geographical areas throughout West Sussex.

 The report noted the need for:
 + stronger integration and links to other services, such as maternity, mental health, specialist inpatient and specialist adult social care services